tensorflow/tensorflow/g3doc/Rationale.md

-MLIR uses ideas drawn from IRs of LLVM and Swift for lower level constructs while combining them with ideas from the polyhedral abstraction to represent loop nests, multi-dimensional data (tensors), and transformations on these entities as first class concepts in the IR.
+MLIR uses ideas drawn from IRs of LLVM and Swift for lower level constructs while combining them with ideas from the polyhedral abstraction to represent loop nests, multidimensional data (tensors), and transformations on these entities as first class concepts in the IR.

 MLIR is a multi-level IR, i.e., it represents code at a domain-specific